 But while the Audi beats the Tesla on comfort, refinement, build quality and price, it’s by no means in a league of its own.
 When we tested it against the Mercedes EQC the Audi was just pipped by the Merc’s greater efficiency, although we acknowledged the Audi’s more spacious interior could easily be the deciding factor for many buyers.

 - BMW iX vs Audi e-tron Sportback: 2022 group test review

 - Mercedes EQC vs Audi e-tron

 - Audi e-tron vs Jaguar I-Pace

-A new Sportback model (coupe-style SUV) has also been added to the range, with the e-tron GT (saloon) set to join the line-up later in 2020.
-There is a choice of two power outputs, badged 50 quattro and 55 quattro - the standard SUV comes with either the 71kWh or 95kWh battery, delivering 309bhp and 402bhp respectively, while the Sportback is only offered with the more powerful unit.
+There is a choice of two power outputs, badged 50 quattro and 55 quattro - the standard SUV comes with either the 71kWh or 95kWh battery, delivering 308bhp and 402bhp respectively, while the Sportback is only offered with the more powerful unit.

-Five trim levels are available for the SUV: e-tron, Technik, Sport, S line and Launch Edition, while buyers have the option of the Sportback in S line or Launch Edition specification.
+Five trim levels are available for the e-tron SUV: Technik, Sport, S line, Black Edition and Vorsprung, while buyers have the option of the Sportback in S line and Vorsprung specification.
 All versions get LED lights, 20-inch wheels, electrically-adjustable heated leather seats and two charge ports; one on either side of the car.